JeffreyPanotes/ticket-lifecycle/README.md

 <h2>Lifecycle Stages</h2>

 In this instance an End user/customer has reported an issue.
-The customer will login to the Help Desk portal and create a Ticket fromthis link [http://localhost/osTicket](http://localhost/osTicket ) and open a new ticket.
+The customer will login to the Help Desk portal and create a Ticket from this link [http://localhost/osTicket](http://localhost/osTicket ) and open a new ticket.
 User will have to enter Contact information and a Help topic as to what is going on.
 From that point the User will have to report the issue as best as they can with as much information that is most helpful and then they will create the Support Ticket.